 - ‘Choose your own adventure’ decision-tree scenarios developed in Qualtrics

-- Discussions that ask students to apply or evaluate key concepts: see Canvas Discussions
+- Discussions that ask students to apply or evaluate key concepts: see LMS Discussions

 3. Avoid simply adding videos, readings and files without context

 Online resources (including reading links, files and video embeds) may not speak for themselves.
 Where possible, consider adding some context for the learning resources you provide.
 You could:

 - Add an introductory sentence to tell students what the resource is and where it is from

 - Where you can, suggest key points to consider while reading or watching, and indicate the relevance of this resource to upcoming activities or assessments

 - When it would be particularly useful to students, consider a follow-up activity, such as asking students to discuss, respond or reflect on the resources you have shared.

 4. Avoid long videos and large media files

 Have you ever seen: video-recorded Zoom sessions full of dead-air; long lecture captures with no chapters; large PowerPoint files; and PDFs of screen captured text?
 These can be unengaging for students studying online.
 Where possible, consider breaking slabs of media into smaller, logically ordered chapters or sections.
 This has a range of benefits:

 - It better suits online consumption habits and student study trends